seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 side is published ON.
-Every coin reaching candidacy is read from its own `cd` row — the extremes an invalidation is cut from, the volatility that distance is clipped by, the returns a relative-strength read is made from — and a coin whose row is absent by declaration carries no structural stop and is refused on that ground, by name (map §3.14). **Measured 03.09, third run, on the first day this file was readable:** the run found it, read `btc`, produced the regime correctly, and consumed not one `cd` row.
+Every coin reaching candidacy is read from its own `cd` row — the extremes an invalidation is cut from, the volatility that distance is clipped by, the returns a relative-strength read is made from — and a coin whose row is absent by declaration carries no structural stop and is cut on its own day from `c` instead, by §3B's construction (§3A). **Measured 03.09, third run, on the first day this file was readable:** the run found it, read `btc`, produced the regime correctly, and consumed not one `cd` row.

 **This is a read of a file in the tree and not a fetch, and that distinction is the whole